 Bob graduated with honors from the Tulane University School of Law in 1978 where he was an editor of the Tulane Law Review.
 He earned his undergraduate degree from Ohio Wesleyan University in 1975.
 He is a member of the American Bar Association.
 He belongs to the Greater Bridgeport Bar Association, where he sat on the board of directors and served as President from 2006 to 2007.
 Bob is also a member of the Connecticut Bar Association’s Labor and Employment Law Section’s Executive Committee.
 Bob has served as an Arbitrator and Attorney Trial Referee for the Connecticut Superior Court since 1989 and is a member of the Connecticut United States District Court’s Special Master’s Panel.
 Mr. Mitchell is rated "AV" by the Martindale-Hubbell legal reference service, has been listed as "Connecticut Super Lawyer,” is named in the Best Lawyers in America and was named as a "Top Lawyer" of Fairfield County by the Moffly Media Magazine Group.

 Community work is also an important part of Mr. Mitchell’s life.
 He served as a Republican member of the Monroe, Connecticut Town Council from 1993-1999 and was a member of the Monroe Republican Town Committee and its Executive Board.
-He was the President of the Board of Directors of SoundWaters, Inc., an environmental educational organization focused on the Long island Sound Watershed, was on the board of the Cardinal Shehan Center in Bridgeport, was Volunteer Director of a SoundWaters-Cardinal Shehan Center joint Junior Sailing Program, was on the Board of Directors of Stamford's Young Mariner's Foundation, an organization that provides on-the-water experiences for underserved children, has been a member of the American Civil Liberties Union, is President of the Board of the Connecticut Zoological Society (Bridgeport’s Beardsley Zoo), and is Chairman of the Stratford United Methodist Church's Board of Trustees.
+He was the President of the Board of Directors of SoundWaters, Inc., an environmental educational organization focused on the Long island Sound Watershed, was on the board of the Cardinal Shehan Center in Bridgeport, was Volunteer Director of a SoundWaters-Cardinal Shehan Center joint Junior Sailing Program, was on the Board of Directors of Stamford's Young Mariner's Foundation, an organization that provides on-the-water experiences for underserved children, has been a member of the American Civil Liberties Union, was President of the Board of the Connecticut Zoological Society from 2011-2017 (Bridgeport’s Beardsley Zoo), and is Chairman of the Stratford United Methodist Church's Board of Trustees.